Surgical Solutions Network

 How Do I Qualify for This Procedure?

-As part of your consultation, a board-certified orthopedic surgeon will:
+As part of your consultation, a fellowship-trained orthopedic surgeon will:

 - Examine your X-rays to look for a narrowed joint.